Black And Blue Cajun Burger is an all-beef burger that is thick and juicy and is combined with a blend of seasoning to give it that blackened taste.

 You might be inclined to omit the chips.
 The burger would still be wonderful without them.
 But something truly magical happens when you taste the spicy beef, the creamy remoulade, and the crunchy chips altogether.

+I know we all love lean ground beef, but if you use beef with a little bit of fat, your burger will be juicier than if you simply used all lean beef.
+Beef is a natural source of essential nutrients, which makes a great protein source you can enjoy every day.
 Beef up your diet for good health!
-You many not realize that research shows that including lean beef daily as part of a healthy diet can help lower cholesterol levels, and exercise is more effective when paired with a high-protein diet.
+You may not realize that research shows that including lean beef daily as part of a healthy diet can help lower cholesterol levels, and exercise is more effective when paired with a high-protein diet.

 - 2 lb ground beef